The Library

 The Pleasure-Pain Seesaw

-Lembke uses the image of a seesaw to explain the neurochemistry.
-Every pleasurable experience tips the seesaw toward pleasure.
-The brain responds by tipping it back toward pain to restore homeostasis.
 With repeated exposure to the same stimulus, the pleasure response weakens and the pain response strengthens — which is why the same amount of alcohol, sugar, or screen time that once felt satisfying now barely registers, and the deficit it leaves behind feels worse than before.
+This explains tolerance.
+And it explains why, after a period of abstinence, the original pleasure returns.

 Dopamine Fasting

 One of the most counterintuitive ideas in the book: the path back to pleasure runs through pain.
-Lembke describes the practice of deliberately abstaining from high-dopamine stimuli — not as punishment, but as recalibration.
 When you remove the flood of easy reward, the brain's baseline slowly resets.
 Things that once seemed underwhelming — a walk, a conversation, a meal without a screen — begin to feel genuinely satisfying again.

 Self-Binding